-Was it necessary for Christ to suffer and die on the cross in order to save us?
+Did Jesus have to die on the cross?
+Was it necessary for him to suffer and die a death by crucifixion in order to save us?
 Could God have worked out salvation in some other way?

 By Deacon Frederick Bartels

 Before asking if Jesus had to die on the cross, we might ask if it’s at all important.
 What meaning does his crucifixion have in our lives, in my life and yours?
 The crucifixion doesn’t mean much to a person who rejects Jesus Christ as the incarnate Son of God.
 It means little to someone who doesn’t believe that the Son became man and endured death on a cross in order to restore humankind from the bondage of sin.
 If one doesn’t believe these things, then Jesus will often be viewed as nothing but a mere man who, although perhaps a well known and wise teacher, long ago suffered an unfortunate and perhaps meaningless end.

 On the other hand, if one believes that Jesus is the incarnate Son of God who assumed an individual human nature to himself and became man, willingly enduring his passion and death by crucifixion in order to redeem humankind and open the path to salvation, then things are very different.
 Instead of a distant and pointless past event, the crucifixion becomes astonishingly meaningful and relevant.
 It becomes a historical instant in time of cosmic proportions that touches all moments in time.

 Further, when a person accepts and believes the fact that Christ died on the cross for him, for each individual, for me and you, it pierces one to the core.
 Christ died for all, yes, but he willingly died for me.
 And I played a significant part in causing it all: the agony in the Garden, the scourging, bearing the heavy cross beam in exhaustion through the streets of Jerusalem, the driving of the spikes into his hands and feet, the hours of labored breathing for survival.